mryraghi/jigh-sight/README.md

 - `cd jigh-sight`
 - `npm install`
 - `sudo ./public/compiler/setup.sh`

+Then either
 - `meteor run`
 - connect to `localhost:3000`
 - write code in JavaScript and be amazed

+Or
+- `jigh-sight < javascript-file.js`  to retrieve information about the file

 ## Status
 _Development_